 Director of Communications

 Ms. Marple is currently a lecturer in the Department of Human Services at Northeastern University, where she developed and teaches an undergraduate course in nonprofit communications.
 She previously worked as a Communications Officer at the Massachusetts Society for the Prevention of Cruelty to Children and the Children’s Mental Health Campaign.
-She earned a Bachelors from Northeastern University in Human Services and History, and a Masters in Nationalism Studies from the University of Edinburgh in Scotland.
-Ms. Marple is also a documentary playwright, turning verbatim interviews into audio and stage dramas.
+She earned a Bachelors from Northeastern University in Human Services and History, and a Masters in Nationalism Studies from the University of Edinburgh in Scotland, where her research focused on the role trauma plays in collective memory and rebuilding national identity after a genocide or conflict.
+Ms. Marple is also a documentary playwright, turning verbatim interviews into audio and stage dramas, while exploring the intersections of field research, oral history, and dramatic storytelling.